• Welcome

 Group Meditation with Janak Kimmel & Guest Teachers

 White Tara Meditation is a Buddhist prayer offered in times of calamities, natural disasters, wars, and major obstacles in order to bring peace and healing to the community and environment.
+Learn the mantra, mudras and visualization practice of White Tara, and also practice the 21 Taras.
 Led by Dr. Satya.

 BUDDHIST YOGIS INFO ♦ DONATE ♦ VISIT OUR WEBSITES